borksh/bork/docs/assertion_status_codes.md

 `20`: Conflict, Upgrade.
 Satisfy with 'upgrade'.
 Some data might be lost, such as a file with a different md5 sum, uncommitted SCM changes, etc.

 `21`: Conflict, Clobber.
-Satisfy with 'delete' followed by 'install'.
+Satisfy with 'remove' followed by 'install'.

 `25`: Conflict, Halt.
 The script does not know how to resolve this conflict.